Research Initiation Grants Program

 Application Steps & Deadlines

-Faculty members should schedule a meeting with the Associate Dean for Research to review the proposed project plan.
+Faculty members are encouraged to schedule a meeting with the Associate Dean for Research and Outreach to review the proposed project plan.

 Use of Funds

-These funds may be used to support travel to study sites for data collection or analysis, instrument development, meeting with potential sponsor(s), exploratory data analysis, purchase of research materials, and funding for a summer graduate assistant.
-Funding may not be used for course buyouts.
+These funds may be used to support travel to study sites for data collection or analysis, instrument development, meeting with potential sponsor(s), exploratory data analysis, purchase of research materials, undergraduate research hourly support, and funding for a summer graduate assistant (May – June).
+Funding may not be used for course buyouts or faculty summer support.

 Priority